 an IPv6 prefix that is advertised to exactly one node on the link, where the node may be unaware that the prefix is individual and may not participate in prefix maintenance procedures.
 The router that advertises the prefix can consider the prefix as on-link or not on-link.
-In the former case, the router performs address resolution so that it only forwards those packets that match one of the node's configured addresses.
-In the latter case, the router can simply forward all packets matching the prefix to the node.
-An example individual prefix service is documented in [I-D.ietf-v6ops-unique-ipv6-prefix-per-host].
+In the former case, the router performs address resolution and only forwards those packets that match one of the node's configured addresses so that the node will not receive unwanted packets.
+In the latter case, the router can simply forward all packets matching the prefix to the node which must then drop any packets that do not match one of its configured addresses.
+An example individual prefix service is documented in [RFC8273].